 Overview of the Community Options Waiver

-Many waiver programs offer a participant-directed option, allowing program beneficiaries to select their own caregivers, including friends and relatives.
+Many Waiver programs offer a participant-directed option, allowing program beneficiaries to select their own caregivers, including friends and relatives.
 The Community Options Waiver does not.
 Waiver services are provided by licensed agency providers.

 Services can be received in one’s home, the home of a loved one, or an assisted living residence.
 The Community Options Waiver will not cover the assisted living room and board cost.
-It is thought that one cannot reside in an adult foster care home and receive waiver services.
+It is thought that one cannot reside in an adult foster care home and receive Waiver services.

 Maryland’s Community Options Waiver, which persons might see abbreviated as the CO Waiver, is formerly called the Maryland Home and Community Based Options Waiver (HCBOW) It is a 1915(c) Home and Community Based Services (HCBS) Medicaid Waiver.
-This waiver previously called the Waiver for Older Adults.
+This waiver was previously called the Waiver for Older Adults.
 Medicaid in Maryland is called Medical Assistance (MA).